-Zendaya, Shonda Rhimes others react to death of Cicely Tyson
+Zendaya, Oprah, others react to death of Cicely Tyson

-LOS ANGELES (AP) — Reaction to the death of Tony and Emmy-winning actor Cicely Tyson at 96.
+Reaction to the death of Tony and Emmy-winning actor Cicely Tyson at 96.

 “This one hurts, today we honor and celebrate the life of one of the greatest to ever do it.
 Thank you Cicely Tyson.
-Rest in great power.” — Emmy-winning actress Zendaya via Twitter.
+Rest in great power.” — Zendaya via Instagram.

+“Cicely decided early on that her work as an actor would be more than a job.
+She used her career to illuminate the humanity in Black people.
+The roles she played reflected her values; she never compromised.
+Her life so fully lived is a testimony to Greatness.” — Oprah Winfrey, in a written statement.

 “Cicely Tyson is one of those legends you’d hoped we would have forever.
 And you knew it was a silly dream but you dreamt it anyway.
 This day is hard for so many reasons.
 This is a massive loss.
 Thank you for your gifts, queen.” — actor-comedian-writer Robin Thede via Twitter.